 How much do head brewers make per year?
-Head brewers working in small brewpubs, earn a yearly salary of $46,000 on average.
-They average around $51,000 per year in large brewpubs.
+Head brewers working in small brewpubs typically earn an annual salary of around $46,000 and $51,000 per year in large brewpubs.
 Brewers who work in small breweries earn an average of $42,500 a year, while brewers in medium to large scale breweries can make up to $75,000 a year.

 What’s the difference between a brewmaster and a brewer?
 The brewmaster handles the brewery’s production from start to finish.
 At many breweries, the brewmaster is one position higher than the head or lead brewer but brewers and brewmasters have similar job descriptions.
 While they typically do the same work, the brewmaster has more industry experience.